History of the Jews in China: Early record

-Among all the [subject] alien peoples only the Hui-hui say “we do not eat Mongol food”.
-[Cinggis Qa’an replied:] “By the aid of heaven we have pacified you; you are our slaves.
+Among all the [subject] alien peoples only the Hui-hui say "we do not eat Mongol food".
+[Cinggis Qa'an replied:] "By the aid of heaven we have pacified you; you are our slaves.
 Yet you do not eat our food or drink.
-How can this be right?”
+How can this be right?"
 He thereupon made them eat.
-“If you slaughter sheep, you will be considered guilty of a crime.”
+"If you slaughter sheep, you will be considered guilty of a crime."
 He issued a regulation to that effect ...
-[In 1279/1280 under Qubilai] all the Muslims say: “if someone else slaughters [the animal] we do not eat”.
+[In 1279/1280 under Qubilai] all the Muslims say: "if someone else slaughters [the animal] we do not eat".
 Because the poor people are upset by this, from now on, Musuluman [Muslim] Huihui and Zhuhu [Jewish] Huihui, no matter who kills [the animal] will eat [it] and must cease slaughtering sheep themselves, and cease the rite of circumcision.

-During the Ming Dynasty (1368–1644), a Ming emperor conferred seven surnames upon the Jews, by which they are identifiable today: Ai (艾), Shi (石), Gao (高), Jin (金), Li (李), Zhang (張), and Zhao (趙).
+During the Ming dynasty (1368–1644), a Ming emperor conferred seven surnames upon the Jews, by which they are identifiable today: Ai (艾), Shi (石), Gao (高), Jin (金), Li (李), Zhang (張), and Zhao (趙).

 Two of these, Jin and Shi, are the equivalent of common Jewish names in the west: Gold and Stone.

 The first modern Western record of Jews residing in China is found in the records of the 17th-century Jesuit missionaries in Beijing.
 The prominent Jesuit Matteo Ricci, received a visit from a young Jewish Chinese man in 1605.
 Ricci mentioned this man's name as Ngai, who has since been identified by the French sinologist Paul Pelliot as a Jew named Ai T'ien, who explained that the community he belonged to was monotheistic, or believing in only one God.
 It is recorded that when he saw a Christian image of Mary with the child Jesus, he took it to be a picture of Rebecca with Esau or Jacob, figures from Hebrew Scripture.
 Ngai (Ai Tian, Ai T'ien) declared that he had come from Kaifeng, and stated that this was the site of a large Jewish population.
 Ricci sent an ethnic Chinese Jesuit Lay Brother to visit Kaifeng; later, other Jesuits (mostly European) also visited the city.
-It was later discovered that the Jewish community had a synagogue (Libai si), which was constructed facing the west, and housed a number of written materials and books.
+It was later discovered that the Jewish community had a synagogue (Lǐbài Sì), which was constructed facing the west, and housed a number of written materials and books.